 The Langham Hotel in London claimed to have served the first afternoon tea outside of the home in 1865.
 Tea rooms skyrocketed in popularity in the 20th century, not only with the upper classes, but the middle classes too.

-They became a means for women to leave the confines of the house without the need for a chaperone and talk to their peers.
-The Suffragettes met at tea rooms across London to forward their campaign.
+Afternoon tea became a means for women to leave the confines of their houses without the need for a chaperone and catch up with friends.
+The Suffragettes met at tea rooms across London to forward their campaign over cups of tea and slices of cake.

-Tea dances were also introduced, where young people could have tea and cake, and then enjoy some ballroom dancing.
+Tea dances were also introduced, where young people could have tea and cake, and then enjoy some ballroom dancing and music.

 Afternoon tea - decline and resurgence

 Prices of tea skyrocketed in WWI due to German submarines sinking ships carrying cargo, was rationed in Britain during World War II, and continued to be rationed until 1952.
-This led to a decline in the popularity of afternoon tea.
+This led to a decline in the popularity of afternoon tea for a short while.

 However, afternoon tea soon experienced a revival, first with tourists who wanted to experience a quintessential English ritual while they were on holiday, and then with people who wanted to try something quirky and vintage.
-And that takes us up to the present day, where many restaurants, cafes and bistros offer their own unique take on afternoon tea.
+And that takes us up to the present day, where many restaurants, cafes and bistros (as well as spas and pubs!) offer their own unique take on afternoon tea.

 So, whenever you nibble a crustless sandwich, sip a glass of prosecco, or plop a spoonful of clotted cream on a fresh warm scone, think of the Duchess of Bedford and the Victorian ladies who kick-started the afternoon tea trend.